-Spring is in full swing, but even warmer days are right around the corner.
-Today marks sixty days until the first official day of summer, so plan ahead: get your grill in tip-top shape, start pulling lightweight clothes out of storage, prep your pool and brainstorm some fun summer activities.
+Perhaps more importantly for some Americans, April 21 marks the day when there are just 60 days left until the first official day of summer.
+Get your grill in tip-top shape, start pulling lightweight clothes out of storage, prep your pool and brainstorm some fun summer activities.

 22 of 30